ieee-unipi-sb/web-dev-with-ai/README.md

 This guide is a step-by-step document in order to assist the attendies of the workshop "My first website with a glimpse of AI" presented by [Adreas Karabetian](https://github.com/adreaskar) and [Panagiotis Karamolegkos](https://www.github.com/karamolegkos).

+Attendies should use the following link in order to participate with the presenters: [Join Here](https://www.menti.com/albbfr8tpfny)

 # Table of Contents

 ## Prerequisites